robotont/robotont-firmware/README.md

 Simplistic firmware for the Robotex platform mainboard.

+# IMPORTANT !!!
+Framerowk `mbed` version 5.x.x, used in current firmware, considered deprecated by framework developers.
+That leads, that platform `ststm32@~5.x.x`. version (don't confuse with `mbded 5.x.x`) can not de installed either, because they depend on each other.
+Solution is to use ``ststm32@~15.3.0 and above, but `mbded 6.x.x` required.
+So this firmware need to be portet on `mbed 6.x.x` //
+TO BE CONSIDERED, is this an option, or no longer support for GEN2 versions.

 ## Serial protocol

 The virtual serial port on the mbed USB bus is used for bidirectional communication.
 Approximately 100 times a second, motor speeds are given (from -100 to 100 in arbitrary units, sorry...).
 The format is: "motor1:motor2:motor3\n".